iiqrah/Java-in-two-semesters-/Chapter 1 - The first Step/notes/02 java programming.md

     - Source Code > Java Compiler > Java Byte Code > JVM on Mac > Machine Code for Mac > Use Program

   - Other languages, machine code is sold as software, it is specific to the computer
-  - Java, Java Byte code is sold is sold as software, it is universal
+  - Java, Java Byte code is sold as software, it is universal

 ### Java Development Kit (JDK)